KSU POLICY ON SERVICE DOGS ON CAMPUS

-Exceptions to any provision of this Policy, including restrictions placed by KSU units on access to specific areas, will normally be considered on a case-by-case basis upon written request to the Disabled Student Support Services office, submitted not less than five business days prior to the effective date of any such exception.
+Exceptions to any provision of this Policy, including restrictions placed by KSU units on access to specific areas, will normally be considered on a case-by-case basis upon written request to the Student Disability Services office, submitted not less than five business days prior to the effective date of any such exception.
 The Disability Compliance Officer will consult with other appropriate members of the KSU community in an interactive process to determine whether or not the request will be granted or denied taking into account all of the relevant facts and circumstances and will so inform the requester in writing, including any specific additional conditions or restrictions in those cases where exceptions are granted.

-Under certain exigent or other unusual circumstances, a responsible official of a KSU unit may allow a temporary exemption (for a duration and extent consistent with the nature of the exigency or other unusual circumstances) to any provision of this policy regarding restrictions placed by KSU units on access for service dogs to specific areas, but any such action must thereafter be reported in writing in a timely manner to Disabled Student Support Services explaining all the relevant circumstances.
+Under certain exigent or other unusual circumstances, a responsible official of a KSU unit may allow a temporary exemption (for a duration and extent consistent with the nature of the exigency or other unusual circumstances) to any provision of this policy regarding restrictions placed by KSU units on access for service dogs to specific areas, but any such action must thereafter be reported in writing in a timely manner to Student Disability Services explaining all the relevant circumstances.

 6. Other Matters

 The provisions of this Policy are minimal requirements that may be supplemented by more specific requirements and procedures developed and implemented by individual KSU units due to the particular circumstances involved.
 Upon approval by Legal Affairs, these shall also be enforceable under this Policy.